-In a sense consignees 'float funds in escrow', particularly when consignors accept payment as store credit, or sales proceeds are retained until a minimum payout amount is reached.
+In a sense consignees 'float funds in escrow', particularly when consignors accept payment as store credit, or proceeds are retained until a minimum payout amount is reached.
 (Check with taxing authorities to see if on a cash basis, unpaid liabilities are taxable to consignors in the tax year.)

 A clothing manufacturer wants to distribute its dresses widely so to encourage stores to stock, display and sell the dresses, the manufacturer delivers 'free inventory' to retail stores 'on consignment', keeping ownership of the stock and agreeing to a commission to be paid for each dress sold.
-Periodically stores 'settle' with the manufacturer by sending the sales proceeds to the manufacturer after deducting the commission, and/or returning unsold merchandise after a designated period of time.
+Periodically stores 'settle' with the manufacturer by sending the proceeds to the manufacturer after deducting the commission, and/or returning unsold merchandise after a designated period of time.

 A consignor is an entity (person, organization, business) that places (consigns) merchandise (consignments, consigned inventory) with another entity (consignee) who takes possession of and responsibility for the merchandise and assumes the task of selling the merchandise for a commission.
 Consigning is the act of placing (entrusting) property with a consignee.